General Data Protection Regulation (GDPR)

 What do you need to do differently?

 We strongly recommend that you use Durham SU website to manage all your membership data and communications if possible.
-Mailing lists have no mechanism to remove people when they are no longer a member of your groups – at which point you are legally no longer entitled to process their data, unless you have explicitly collected and recorded that you have their consent to do so – and many platforms do not have the notification and access to mechanism for individuals to activate their privacy rights requires under GDPR.
-Using the DurhamsSU.com mailing tool will help ensure you and your group are not at risk of breaking the law.
+Mailing lists have no mechanism to remove people when they are no longer a member of your groups – at which point you are legally no longer entitled to process their data, unless you have explicitly collected and recorded that you have their consent to do so – and many platforms do not have the notification and access to mechanism for individuals to activate their privacy rights required under GDPR.
+Using the DurhamsSU.com mailing tool will help ensure you and your group are not at risk of breaking the law and are protecting your member's rights.
 We understand that this might be an imperfect long term solution, and we will be working with our groups to help you understand data protection, but also to understand what your core needs and challenges are around using data, and how we can work with you to come up with ways for you to contact people who have expressed interest in joining, and quickly and easily send communications.
-If you think anything you do may be high risk, please reach out to the SU team to discuss your group's situation.
+If you think anything you do may be high risk, or are worried about data you hold, please reach out to the SU team to discuss your group's situation.

 If you need to hold the data of your exec team (ie names and mobile numbers) and can’t use a Facebook group for this, instead, we recommend using online forms (ie. Google docs) to collect personal information.
 This hides data from people submitting data, and allows for the insertion of a message about how the data will be used.
 It will also timestamp when the survey is submitted, creating an audit trail in case complaints are made.